 The ProTech 203 system utilizes three separate speed-sensing units that are interfaced to three individual magnetic pickups (MPUs).
-Each speed sensing unit (A, B, and C) actuates two voter relays.
+Each speed sensing unit (A, B, and C) actuates two voter relays that are internally wired in a six relay series/parallel configuration.
+This six-relay configuration drives the interposing relays shown in Figure 3-3.